Ultimate Guide to Electric scooter Batteries & How to Make It Last

 - Nickel-metal hydride (commonly known as NiMH)

 A lithium-ion electric scooter battery is the latest battery option, but it has become the most popular, especially for the newer models.
 This premium type is more expensive than the other varieties, but it is worth the price because of its performance.
+Long-range electric scooters that are built for off-road or commuting are usually equipped with Li-Ion batteries.

 Here are some of the advantages of choosing an electric scooter with Li-ion batteries: